 Vigorous monitoring means that children, who need extra support with their learning, receive high quality intervention time with a teacher or teaching assistant.

 At Haslam Park we begin each Maths unit with a diagnostic piece, such as a test, a set of questions, a class discussion or another approach to diagnosing the current position of learners.
 At this point, and not before this, the unit plan for Maths will be done based on the results of the diagnostic test.
 Teachers will then address the gaps in knowledge or skills indicated by the diagnostic work.
 Throughout lessons, formative, low stakes assessment will take place in the form of questioning, marking and feedback, discussions with groups of pupils, SLT work scrutiny etc. Summative assessment takes place at the end of each unit and children’s progress and attainment are discussed by teachers and the Head of School.
-We use Power Maths Assessments to track progress half termly.

-Formative assessment take place on a daily basis.
+Formative assessment takes place on a daily basis.
 Teachers adjust planning accordingly to meet the needs of their class.
 In addition to this, we place a strong emphasis on the power of questioning: this enables us both to explore topics together as a class as well as verbally develop reasoning skills during our lessons.
 Children are encouraged to take ownership of their learning through self- and peer- assessment and learning coach activities.
 Leaders monitor the effectiveness of teaching frequently through lesson observations, book scrutinies and pupil interviews.
 Learning opportunities are then be planned for the rest of the unit of work; learning opportunities added to the original plan or omissions made as necessary.

 A final end of unit NFER assessment will allow teachers to summarise the growth that has taken place across the unit and support accurate planning for future learning.
 This assessment will take place at a distance from the learning that has taken place in order to demonstrate retention of knowledge and skills, relearning will be necessary if children have not retained the knowledge from that unit.